Transgenders To Support Their Community During COVID-19 - UrduPoint

 Transgenders To Support Their Community During COVID-19

-Nayab Ali Transgender activist here on Tuesday while talking to APP said that transgenders were a part of community and," we are committed to provide them with all possible help in such crisis.
+Nayab Ali Transgender activist while talking to APP said that transgenders were a part of community and," we are committed to provide them with all possible help in such crisis.

 " She said the support would be provided to the most vulnerable trans people those who rely on the informal economy.